Frances Goodrich: Career

 Soon after she left the New York School of Social Work, Goodrich began the acting portion of her career at the Players Club in New York City.
 From there she went to Northampton, Massachusetts, where she acted in stock theater.
 Her acting credits on Broadway included Perkins (1918), Daddy Long Legs (1918), Fashions for Men (1922), Queen Victoria (1923), A Good Bad Woman (1925), Skin Deep (1927), and Excess Baggage (1927).

+For the summer of 1928, Goodrich joined the summer stock cast at Denver's Elitch Theatre.
+Goodrich showed Hackett a script she had written, entitled Such A Lady, and they rewrote it together.
+This was the beginning of their collaboration.

 Not long after marrying Hackett, the couple settled in Hollywood in the late 1920s to write the screenplay for their stage success Up Pops the Devil for Paramount Pictures.
 In 1933, they signed a contract with MGM and remained with them until 1939.
 Among their early assignments was writing the screenplay for The Thin Man (1934).
 They were encouraged by director W.S.
 Van Dyke to use the writing of Dashiell Hammett as a basis only and to concentrate on providing witty exchanges for the principal characters, Nick and Nora Charles (played by William Powell and Myrna Loy).
 The resulting film was one of the major hits of the year, and the script was considered to show a modern relationship in a realistic manner for the first time.

 The couple received Academy Award for Screenplay nominations for The Thin Man, After the Thin Man (1936), Father of the Bride (1950) and Seven Brides for Seven Brothers (1955).
 They won Writers Guild of America awards for Easter Parade (1949), Father's Little Dividend (1951), Seven Brides for Seven Brothers (1954), and The Diary of Anne Frank (1959), as well as nominations for In the Good Old Summertime (1949), Father of the Bride (1950) and The Long, Long Trailer (1954).
 They also won a Pulitzer Prize for Drama for their play The Diary of Anne Frank.
 Some of their other films include: Another Thin Man (1939) and It's a Wonderful Life (1946).

-Death

-Goodrich died from lung cancer on January 29, 1984, at the age of 93 in New York City.
+Personal life

+Hackett and Goodrich met at Elitch Theatre in 1928 when they were both in the summer stock cast.
+Goodrich and Hackett remained married until her death.
+Goodrich was Jewish.